 Climatic conditions in the region range from sub humid temperate to cool temperate climates with snow falling on some occasions.
 Elevation ranges from just below 1,000m to just over 1,300m above sea level, with pleasant warm summers, extended spring and autumn seasons and a long cold winter period.

-Rainfall in the region ranges from 700mm to 1,200mm annually with approximately 60% falling in the summer and 40% falling in the winter.
+Rainfall in the region ranges from 700mm to 1,200mm annually with approximately 60% falling in the summer and 40% falling in the winter, however conditions have been drier over recent years.

 Population breakdown